sfeir-open-source/sfeir-school-dbt/docs/markdown/15-installation/10-installation.md

 For the purpose of this school, we will:

-* use Postgres as our database
+* use PostgreSQL as our database
-* use the latest version of dbt with postgres adapter
+* use the latest version of dbt with PostgreSQL adapter

 <br/><br/>
-Installation is pretty straigtforward, depending on your OS:
+Installation is pretty straightforwardw, depending on your OS:

 ```shell[]
 # MacOS, using brew